A clear look at Mortgage & Real Estate data accuracy in Model Match

 The transaction appears in the platform

-From recording to appearing in Model Match, the typical timeline is 3 to 5 weeks, depending on the county.
-Many metro areas update faster, while rural counties may take longer.
+From recording to appearing in Model Match, the typical timeline is 3 to 5 weeks for a mortgage transaction depending on the county.
+Many larger areas update faster, while rural counties may take longer.
 Collection speed continues to improve as more counties modernize their systems.
+Real Estate Agent transactions appear much faster - typically within 24 hours.

 Why some real Estate transactions appear as "cash"